 The system has a 2MB limit, so if your smartphone takes very high-resolution pictures you probably will not be able to upload it.
 Try changing the settings or use a photo resizing tool.

 If you have access to a desktop computer, you can also use that to resize your picture.
-On a PC, open your image in Paint, click ‘resize’ and reduce the numbers in the horizontal and vertical boxes (eg set them both to 50).
+On a PC, open your image in Paint, click ‘resize’ and reduce the numbers in the horizontal and vertical boxes (such as setting them both to 50).

 On a Mac, open the image in Preview, click ‘tools’ and reduce the numbers in the height and width boxes (make sure you have the ‘Scale proportionally’ box ticked).